christianalfoni/OO/README.md

 ```
 Will give you problems.
 Since the array is a "complex object" it will be shared among all models.

 I fell in love with the Backbone syntax.
 Describing constructors like an object makes a lot more sense to me, because that is how you will see them later, also when debugging them.
 Using "extend" as a method for creating "sub-classes" also makes a lot more sense than "Employee.prototype = new Person" or "Employee.prototype = Object.create(Person.prototype)".
-Though it helps with Object.create, we still have the quirky constructor function that does translate as well from syntax to result.
+Though it helps with Object.create, we still have the quirky constructor function that does not translate as well from syntax to result.

 I have also had quite a bit of experience with Angular JS lately and the way their "$scope" works.
 Even though it reflects scope inheritance, it really is just prototype inheritance.
 It is a brilliant use of it and it says something about how javascript works.
 An instance is not necessarely a brand new copy of the "blueprint", there are inherited properties... the question is: "How should they be defined, what makes the most sense?"